ToolJet/ToolJet/docs/versioned_docs/version-3.0.0-LTS/user-authentication/sso/saml.md

     - **SAML Provider Name**: Enter the name of your SAML provider.
 This name will be displayed on the login page.
     - **Identity provider metadata**: Upload the data from the metadata file provided by your SAML provider.
 This file contains the SAML configuration details.
     - **Group Attribute**: Enter the name of the attribute that contains the group information of the user.
 This attribute is used to map the user to the appropriate group.
-    - **Redirect URL**: Copy the redirect URL provided and paste it in the SAML provider's configuration page.

     <br/>